pezpet/general-assembly/projects/project-5/README.md

 ## Problem Statement

 Is the foreign born population of each state in 1900 predictive of the state's most common household language (ex.
-English and Spanish)?
+English and Spanish) in 2019?

 ## Description of the data

 ### 1900 Census Data
 Stacker Media has collected a data set from the 1900 US Census, cleaned it and made it available as a .csv file through GitHub.